 On the hill

-Education Funding: Providing federal funding to support state and local education agencies is critical to ensuring that school social workers have the tools needed to do their jobs, and that students have equitable access to resources and opportunities.
+Federal Funding for Education: Providing federal funding to support state and local education agencies is critical to ensuring that school social workers have the tools needed to do their jobs and that students have equitable access to resources and opportunities.

-Student and Family Wellbeing: It is the responsibility of school social workers is to advocate for the students we serve, be it on the individual or Congressional level.
+Student and Family Wellbeing: It is the responsibility of school social workers to advocate for the students we serve, be it on the individual or Congressional level.
 Issues such as homelessness, hunger, inequitable opportunities, and harmful immigration policies have detrimentally impacted our students at an alarmingly increasing rate.
-Policies which promote housing and food security, pathways to citizenship, educational equity and racial justice would have a profoundly positive effect on students’ ability to succeed.
+Policies that promote housing and food security, LGBTQIA+ rights, pathways to citizenship, educational equity, and racial justice would have a profoundly positive effect on students’ ability to succeed.

 take action now